 In April 2011, the DLCC instituted a Sustainable Purchasing Policy which formalized and quantified preexisting practices regarding material purchases.
-The policy covers all purchases made at the DLCC, including office supplies, furniture, electronic equipment, lamps, and cleaning products.
-The policy includes specific sustainability criteria for each purchasing category, aligning to the LEED[®] for Existing Buildings: Operations & Maintenance[TM] (O&M) rating system standards.
-Whenever possible, the DLCC requests of its vendors and supply chain to provide goods, packaging, and shipping options with reduced lifecycle impacts in mind.
+The policy covers all purchases made by SMG, the DLCC's building operator, including office supplies, furniture, electronic equipment, lamps, and cleaning products.
+The policy includes specific sustainability criteria for each purchasing category, aligning to the LEED[®] for Existing Buildings: Operations & MaintenanceTM (O&M) rating system standards.36 When possible, the DLCC requests of its retail vendors and supply chain to provide goods, packaging, and shipping options with product lifecycle impacts in mind.
 The DLCC makes its purchasing decisions based on these sustainability-related factors.

 The DLCC has developed a sustainable purchasing tracking system, integrated into the existing accounting program, which facilitates regular evaluation of current purchasing performance against the goals set forth in the Sustainable Purchasing Policy.
-Criteria for each category, along with 2014 performance, are as follows:
+Criteria for each category, along with 2015 performance, are listed in Table 2.